 - there's only a small amount of blood, spotting, or pink or brown discharge

-- you don't have any other symptoms
+- you do not have any other symptoms

 - you're not sure if it's blood